HIPAA Series #7: The Role of Business Associates Under HIPAA

 • Abide by any other clause mentioned in the business agreement.

-Failure to perform the above responsibilities can be a reasonable ground for the covered entity to terminate the contracts.
+Failure to perform the above responsibilities can be reasonable grounds for the covered entity to terminate the contracts.
 It can also open up legal proceedings and fines under HIPAA, where applicable.

 Final Words